 - 4.1 The EIA should be undertaken in accordance with current legislation, national, regional and local plans as relevant to the environment.
 The ES should demonstrate the ways in which it complies with that requirement.
-This section is provided for context and to assist the applicant in undertaking the EIA but is not an exhaustive list. - 4.2 The relevant documents of the Development Plan for the district comprise the following: - South Oxfordshire Local Plan 2035 (adopted December 2020) - Any relevant Neighbourhood Plans - 4.3 Other documents that are suggested as relevant are as follows: - National Planning Policy Framework (NPPF) - National Planning Practice Guidance (NPPG) - Local Plan evidence base documents, including South Oxfordshire Landscape Character Assessment - 4.4 The following policies are suggested to be of relevance.
+This section is provided for context and to assist the applicant in undertaking the EIA but is not an exhaustive list. - The relevant documents of the Development Plan for the district comprise the 4.2 following: - South Oxfordshire Local Plan 2035 (adopted December 2020) - Any relevant Neighbourhood Plans - Other documents that are suggested as relevant are as follows: 4.3 - National Planning Policy Framework (NPPF) • - National Planning Practice Guidance (NPPG) • - Character Assessment - The following policies are suggested to be of relevance.
+4.4

-South Oxfordshire Local Plan 2035

-STRAT1: The Overall Strategy STRAT4: Strategic Development STRAT6: Green Belt STRAT8: Culham Science Centre STRAT9: Land Adjacent to Culham Science Centre INF1: Infrastructure Provision INF2: Electronic Communications INF4: Water Resources TRANS2: Promoting Sustainable Transport and Accessibility TRANS3: Safeguarding of Land for Strategic Transport Schemes TRANS4: Transport Assessments, Transport Statements and Travel Plans TRANS5: Consideration of Development Proposals ENV1: Landscape and Countryside ENV2: Biodiversity - Designated Sites, Priority Habitats and Species ENV3: Biodiversitv ENV4: Watercourses ENV6: Historic Environment ENV7: Listed Buildings ENV8: Conservation Areas ENV9: Archaeology and Scheduled Monuments ENV10: Historic Battlefields, Registered Parks and Gardens and Historic Landscapes ENV11: Pollution - Impact from Existing and/or Previous Land Uses on New Development (Potential Receptors of Pollution) ENV12: Pollution - Impact of Development on Human Health, the Natural Environment and/or Local Amenity (Sources) EP1: Air Quality
+South Oxfordshire Local Plan 2035 STRAT1: The Overall Strategy STRAT4: Strategic Development STRAT6: Green Belt STRAT8: Culham Science Centre STRAT9: Land Adjacent to Culham Science Centre INF1: Infrastructure Provision INF2: Electronic Communications INF4: Water Resources TRANS2: Promoting Sustainable Transport and Accessibility TRANS3: Safeguarding of Land for Strategic Transport Schemes TRANS4: Transport Assessments, Transport Statements and Travel Plans TRANS5: Consideration of Development Proposals ENV1: Landscape and Countryside ENV2: Biodiversity - Designated Sites, Priority Habitats and Species ENV3: Biodiversity ENV4: Watercourses ENV6: Historic Environment ENV7: Listed Buildings ENV8: Conservation Areas ENV9: Archaeology and Scheduled Monuments ENV10: Historic Battlefields, Registered Parks and Gardens and Historic Landscapes ENV11: Pollution - Impact from Existing and/or Previous Land Uses on New Development (Potential Receptors of Pollution) ENV12: Pollution - Impact of Development on Human Health, the Natural Environment and/or Local Amenity (Sources) EP1: Air Quality 6